 Additionally, Incident IQ supports capturing data points outside of these default settings through the use of custom fields.
 Please note that if you are using the bulk asset importer then it is highly recommended that these custom fields should be created prior to any upload.
 Otherwise, this data will not be captured and will require a second bulk import to update the asset information.

 Tip: Creating custom data fields is a feature available to administrators by default and agents that have the Manage Custom Fields permission.
 If you are new to custom fields and would like to know more then feel free to check out our comprehensive help document on the topic!

 By default, any agent or administrator can create assets for any currently activated model in Incident IQ.
-To add a new asset, begin by selecting the +New Asset icon located towards the top-right of any asset page.
+To add a new asset, begin by selecting the +New Asset button from the left navigation bar or at the top-right of any asset page.

 This will take you to the Asset Details page.
 From here you can assign an asset owner, enter general asset details, as well as input purchase information.
 At the very minimum, you will have to fill out any field with a red asterisk next in order to save a new asset into Incident IQ.

 Incident IQ supports importing and updating assets in bulk from an Excel or CSV file.
 When ready, begin by selecting Assets > Import Assets from the left navigation bar.

 Important Note: By default, all administrators are able to import assets in bulk.
 However, agents will need the Import permission checked in order to do so.
 If you are unable to import assets as an agent and feel this is in error please contact your local iiQ Administrator.